saluja-ji/Chirpy-project/README.md

 # Chirpy

-A Twitter-like social media backend built in Go as part of the Boot.dev Backend Development course.
+A Twitter-like social media backend built in Go

 The goal of this project is to learn backend engineering concepts by building a real web application from scratch using: